 A variety of waste products make up the waste stream of oil and gas development, and each is enhanced with naturally occurring radioactive materials (NORM).
 This waste stream must be treated and disposed of properly.
 All the oil and gas equipment – such as production equipment, processing equipment, produced water handing equipment, and waste management equipment – also need to be considered as sources of radioactive exposure.

 Figure 1 below explains where the waste from fracking goes after it leaves the well pad.

-Three facets of the waste stream particularly enhanced with NORM by the technological process of fracking include scales, produced waters, and produced waters.
+Three facets of the waste stream particularly enhanced with NORMs by fracking include scales, produced waters, and sludges.

 When injected into the ground, fracking fluid mixes with formation waters, dissolving metals, radioisotopes and other inorganic compounds.
 Additionally the fracking liquids are often supplemented with strong acids to reduce “scaling” from precipitate build up (to prevent clogging up the well).
 Regardless, each oil well generates approximately 100 tons of radioactive scale annually.
 As each oil and gas reservoir is drained, the amount of scale increases.
 The EPA reports that lead-210 and polonium-210 are commonly found in scales along with their decay product radon at concentrations estimated to be anywhere from 480 picocuries per gram (pCi/g) to 400,000 pCi/g).
 Scale can be disposed of as a solid waste, or dissolved using “scale inhibitors.”
 These radioactive elements then end up in the liquid waste portion of the waste stream, known as produced waters.